Nonperturbative computation of thermal conductivity based on Path Integral Monte Carlo methods: Abstract

 \section{Abstract}

 The calculation of thermal conductivity in insulating solids at temperatures below the Debye temperature is problematic, due to the breakdown of classical and semi-classical approaches.
-In this work, we present a fully quantum methodology to compute thermal conductivity based on Path Integral Monte Carlo (PIMC) simulations combined with the Green–Kubo linear response theory.
+In this work, we present a fully non-perturbative quantum methodology to compute thermal conductivity based on Path Integral Monte Carlo (PIMC) simulations combined with the Green-Kubo linear response theory.
 The method is applied to crystalline argon modeled by a Lennard-Jones potential, a paradigmatic system where quantum effects strongly affect both thermodynamic and transport properties.
 From PIMC simulations, we obtain the temperature-dependent phonon frequencies, lifetimes, and specific heat.
 From the imaginary time correlations of the energy current, we extract the thermal transport coefficients based on a physically motivated prior.
-We show that the experimentally observed increase of the thermal conductivity at low temperatures cannot be explained within a standard Peierls–Boltzmann framework or quasi-harmonic approximation using phonon lifetimes alone.
+We show that the experimentally observed increase of the thermal conductivity at low temperatures cannot be explained within a Peierls-Boltzmann framework using phonon lifetimes.
 Instead, a distinct transport lifetime emerges from the analysis of heat-current correlations.
-Our results demonstrate that quantum Monte Carlo methods provide a robust, non-perturbative framework to investigate heat transport in insulating solids, beyond the limits of classical molecular dynamics and quasi-harmonic approximations.
+Our results demonstrate that quantum Monte Carlo methods provide a robust, non-perturbative framework to investigate heat transport in insulating solids, beyond the limits of classical molecular dynamics without relying on perturbative or semi-classical approximations.